JaxPlays-Inc/jaxplays.org/content/reviews/2024-07-13-Urinetown.md

 author: Ray Hollister
 production: 2024 Urinetown
 Theatre: The 5 & Dime
-Cast:
+cast:
 - Chris Robertson
 - Aly Blakewell
 - David Sacks
 - Emily Charleton
 - Tom Cassaro
 - Josh Katzman
 - Shauna Clark
 - Matt Barnes
 - Heather Starling
 - Neal Thorburn
 description: "Discover The 5 & Dime's production of 'Urinetown', a satirical take on social injustice wrapped in humor and striking performances.
 It's a must-see for theater lovers."
 ---
 In a grim future where water is worth its weight in gold, [[theatre:The 5 & Dime]]'s production of *[[production:2024 Urinetown|Urinetown]]* throws you into a world where paying to pee is the norm, and defiance comes with steep consequences.
 This Tony Award-winning musical is a satirical take on corporate greed, environmental issues and social justice, blending humor and biting commentary in a dystopian setting that is as thought-provoking as it is absolutely ridiculous. <!--more-->